nus-cs2113-AY2021S2/tp/docs/team/jonahtwl.md

 ## Overview
 Finux is a Command-Line Interface (CLI) application that allows you to record your expenses, savings and loans all in one consolidated platform.
-Finux's design was inspired mostly by the *Nix operating systems and it favours those who type fast or prefers typing to clicking.
+Finux's design was inspired by the *Nix operating systems, and it favours those who type fast or prefers typing to clicking.

-Our value proposition is an All-In-One application that can manage and track your personal finances with a unique credit score feature that is native to just Finux.
-And the fact that all records can and will be saved automatically in a local file for easy transfer to another device.

 ---